cosmosking2050/API/1.3/README.md

 <h2>Table of Contents</h2>
 <h3> Overview</h3>
 Developers!
-Want to integrate Skycore into your backend or campaign?
-Use our APIs to integrate MMS/SMS/EMAIL/PASSBOOK functionality into your business.
+Want to integrate Skycore capabilities into your backend or campaign?
+Use our APIs to integrate the following functionality into your business.
 Make sure to read this document before you get started.

 Note: Use of our API is only available for accounts with a Paid Plan.